Magic Remote

 • on webOS TV 5.0 or lower, the Home launcher is launched.

-• Long press: Returns to the last input mode.
+• Long press: Exit to Home.

-Color Buttons:
+Color Buttons(MR26GB):

 Red, Green, Yellow, Blue